Cayson-S/Fraud-Detection/README.md

 <br></br>

 <p>&emsp;The second model, a support vector machine (SVM), was also trained on the data.
 In general, an SVM separates data by placing a hyperplane between classes.
 When using am SVM with a non-linear kernel, the SVM expands the data to a higher dimension where the data becomes linearly separable.
 An example of a non-linear SVM is shown in Figure 1.
 In the figure, the non-linear SVM can separate the purple class from the blue class surrounding it.
-This method is much more difficult to explain than the logistic regression.
+Because of its statistical complexity, this method is much more difficult to explain than the logistic regression.
 However, it does output a prediction value (fraudulent or non-fraudulent) that is easy to understand.</p>

 <br></br>